mozilla-services/zktools/docs/index.rst

 Zookeeper Tools
 ===============

-``zktools`` is a package of tools implementating higher level constructs using `Apache Zookeeper`_.

-It currently provides:
+A collection of higher-level API's built on top of `Apache Zookeeper`_, a distributed, highly reliable coordination service with no single point of failure.

+Features:

-* A :class:`Zookeeper Connection <zktools.connection.ZkConnection>` object that
+* ``Connection Object`` -  A :class:`Zookeeper Connection
-  handles proxying calls to zookeeper using the correct zookeeper handle, and re-establishing the connection during connection loss in a call.
+  <zktools.connection.ZkConnection>` object that handles proxying calls to
+  zookeeper using the correct zookeeper handle, and re-establishing the connection during connection loss in a call.
+* ``Configuration`` - A :class:`Zookeeper Configuration
+  <zktools.configuration.ZkConfig>` object to store and load configuration
+  information stored in Zookeeper nodes.
-* A :mod:`Zookeeper lock <zktools.locking>` with support for
+* ``Locks`` - A :mod:`Zookeeper lock <zktools.locking>` with support for
   non-blocking acquire, modeled on Python's Lock objects that also includes a `Revocable Shared Locks with Freaking Laser Beams` described in the `Zookeeper Recipe's